gregcaporaso/microbiogeo/doc/notes/anosim.rst

 Introduction
 ------------
-The Analysis of Similarities (ANOSIM) method tests for clusters by computing an R statistic, which is based on mean ranks of within group and between group dissimilarities, scaled into the range −1...+1.
+The Analysis of Similarities (ANOSIM) method tests for significance of categories by computing an R statistic, which is based on mean ranks of within group and between group dissimilarities, scaled into the range −1...+1.
 It is a non-parametric variant of Analysis of Variance (ANOVA).
 This method operates on a distance matrix using a given grouping of samples.

 :note: ANOSIM only works with a categorical variable that is used to do the grouping.
 Mantel is recommended for continuous variables.